Allogeneic Transplant (Bone Marrow & Stem Cell)

 Low platelet counts can lead to bleeding, and platelet transfusions are common during this time.
 A low red blood cell count (called anemia) can also be hard.
 You may look pale, feel very tired, and need red blood cell transfusions.
 Many patients say the worst side effect is extreme fatigue.
 Just getting out of bed is a chore.
 When able, short walks in the halls or light exercise in your room can increase your energy.

 You must also deal with the side effects of the chemotherapy you had.
 These can be diarrhea, nausea and/or vomiting, hair loss, fever, chills, decreased appetite, and mouth sores (called mucositis).
 Every patient is different, and it is hard to tell who will have more side effects.
-The chemotherapy medications used before the transplant can vary, and some medications are more likely to cause certain side effects than others.

 What is engraftment?

-• The red blood cell and platelet counts can take a few weeks to get back to a normal range and you may need transfusions.
+• The red blood cell and platelet counts can take a few weeks to get back to a normal range, and you may need transfusions.

 Some side effects of allogeneic transplants are: